2018ik/2018ik.github.io/_wiki/spirit.markdown

 When Christ became a man, He changed His form to become flesh (John 1:14).
 This is economical; essentially there is never change in the Divine Trinity.
 But by becoming a man, economically there was a change in form.
 When He resurrected from the dead he did not cast off His humanity it became a part of Him; His humanity had now interwoven into the Spirit.

 Economically, the Word became flesh, and then the last Adam became the life-giving Spirit.

+## Titles

+The Holy Spirit is referred to by many titles, each denoting a specific aspect of the Spirit.

+### Spirit of God

+This is the Spirit of God from the beginning, mentioned in Genesis 1:2.
+This Spirit was "not yet."

+### Lord Spirit

+2 Corinthians 3:18 mentions the "Lord Spirit" or "Lord, the Spirit" or "Spirit, who is the Lord."
+This is a composite title like "Father God" or "Lord Christ" which simply means that the Spirit is Lord.

+### Spirit of Christ

+The Spirit of Christ mentioned in Romans 8:9 is related to the Lord's resurrection.

+### Spirit of Jesus

+The Spirit of Jesus is mentioned only in Acts 16:7  and is related to the Lord's humanity and human living.

+### Spirit of Jesus Christ

+The Spirit of Jesus Christ in Philippians 1:19 refers to Christ both in His humanity and human living and in His resurrection.

+### Spirit of Reality

+The Spirit of reality such as in John 14:17 shows that in the whole universe, only One is real.
+Being in the Spirit is required for anything we experience to be real.
+For example, the Spirit is the reality of resurrection, and the reality of Christ's all-inclusive death.

+### Spirit of Life

+The Spirit of Life in Romans 8:2 shows that Spirit contains the element of the divine life.
+If we have the Spirit, we have life.

+### Spirit of Power

+The Spirit has power without economically.
+This spirit of power in Acts 1:8 allowed many to receive the Pentecostal power, which was had an outward power.

+### Compound Spirit

+### Seven Spirits

+### The Spirit